 Physics

-The physics program at Oxnard College offers the Associate in Science (A.S.) degree and the Associate in Science for Transfer (AS-T).
+The physics program at Oxnard College offers the Associate in Science in Physics for UC Transfer (A.S.-UCTP) degree and the Associate in Science in Physics for Transfer (AS-T), designed for CSU Transfer.
 The courses in this program may prepare students for technician-level jobs or university transfer to Bachelor of Arts or Bachelor of Science degree programs in physics.

 University of California Credit Limitation on Transfer of Physics Courses